Marie Currie

-Marie Currie is an American singer, songwriter, actress, and artist.
+Marie Currie (born November 30, 1959) is an American singer, songwriter, actress, and artist.
 Currie is best known for playing in a band with her twin Cherie Currie, called Cherie & Marie Currie.
 Their song "Since You Been Gone" charted at number 95 on the US charts.
 Marie played Singing Maid Marie in The Rosebud Beach Hotel and is now a multi-media sculptor and artist.

 Early life

 Currie was born to Don Currie and actress Marie Harmon.
 She was raised in Encino with three siblings.
 Her brother is Don Currie Jr. She has an elder sister, actress Sondra Currie, and a twin sister, Cherie Currie.
 Marie was the first twin born.

 Currie and her twin sister were given roles on an episode of My Three Sons at the age of two.
 They were supposed to sing "Twinkle, Twinkle, Little Star" with Fred MacMurray, but froze during filming, and their part was cut from the show.
 Before Currie and her sister rose to fame, they appeared on American Bandstand as background dancers.